dpwiese/personal-website/content/posts/documentation.md

 ## Solution Option 3: Pandoc Filters

-Seemed a viable option.
+This seemed to be a very viable option.
-Lots of information on filters, python, php, lua, etc.
+There is lots of information on Pandoc filters written in Python, php, Lua, etc. online.
-Create filter called, for example, `filter.lua` and use the Pandoc option `--lua-filter=filter.lua`.
+This solution also seemed to the most elegant and flexible.
-Run Pandoc with filter applied as shown below.
+This case would require creating a filter called, for example, `filter.lua` and use the Pandoc option `--lua-filter=filter.lua`.

 Spent a few minutes looking at the filters, but realized it might be a bit involved, so set this option aside to come back to after seeing if there may be more easier options.
 The <a href="https://pandoc.org/filters.html" target="_blank">Pandoc Filters</a> docs were a useful reference.